Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Link: press release

-Come the start of this year, and the news switched away from just healthcare systems to the wider problem of healthcare technology.
+Come the start of this year, the news switched away from just healthcare systems to the wider problem of healthcare technology.
 If you are dealing with any medical information about a patient, user, or visitor, you have to follow the HIPAA guidelines.

 The FTC fined GoodRx $1.5 million for “deceptively” sharing information with Facebook and other providers and “cash[ing] in on consumers' extremely sensitive and personally identifiable health information.”
 It was serving ads to customers based on their use of GoodRx.